a2stuff/a2d/res/notes/testplan.md

 * On a IIgs or with RGB card: name a hires image file with a ".A2LC" suffix.
 Verify it displays as color by default.
 * Configure a system with a realtime clock.
 Launch DeskTop.
 Preview an image file.
 Exit the preview.
 Verify that the menu bar clock reappears immediately.

-# Desk Accessories

-* Launch DeskTop.
-Open the Control Panel DA.
-Use the pattern editor to create a custom pattern, then click the desktop preview to apply it.
-Close the DA.
-Open the Control Panel DA.
-Click the right arrow above the desktop preview.
-Verify that the default checkerboard pattern is shown.

-* Run Apple > Calculator.
-Drag Calculator window over a volume icon.
-Then drag calculator to the bottom of the screen so that only the title bar is visible.
-Verify that volume icon redraws properly.

-* Run Apple > Calculator.
-Drag Calculator window to bottom of screen so only title bar is visible.
-Type numbers on the keyboard.
-Verify no numbers are painted on screen.
-Drag window back up.
-Verify the typed numbers were input.

-* Configure a system with a realtime clock.
-Launch DeskTop.
-Run the Date and Time desk accessory.
-Press Escape key.
-Verify the desk accessory exits.
-Repeat with the Return key.

-* Configure a system with a Mockingboard and a Zip Chip, with acceleration enabled (MAME works).
-Launch DeskTop.
-Run the This Apple DA.
-Verify that the Mockingboard is detected.

-* Run DeskTop on a system without a system clock.
-Run Apple > Control Panels > Date and Time.
-Set date.
-Reboot system, and re-run DeskTop.
-Create a new folder.
-Use File > Get Info.
-Verify that the date was saved/restored.

-* On a system with a system clock, invoke Apple > Control Panels > Date and Time.
-Verify that the date and time are read-only.

-* Configure a system with a realtime clock.
-Launch DeskTop.
-Run the Date and Time DA, and change the setting to 12 hour.
-Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
-* Configure a system with a realtime clock.
-Launch DeskTop.
-Run the Date and Time DA, and change the setting to 24 hour.
-Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.
-* Configure a system without a realtime clock.
-Launch DeskTop.
-Run the Date and Time DA, and change the setting to 12 hour.
-Verify that the time is shown as 12-hour, and if less than 10 is displayed without a leading 0.
-Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is selectable.
-Select the AM/PM field.
-Use the up and down arrow keys and the arrow buttons, and verify that the field toggles.
-Select the hours field.
-Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 1 through 12.
-* Configure a system without a realtime clock.
-Launch DeskTop.
-Run the Date and Time DA, and change the setting to 24 hour.
-Verify that the time is shown as 24-hour, and if less than 10 is displayed with a leading 0.
-Use the Right Arrow and Left Arrow keys and the mouse, and verify that the AM/PM field is not selectable.
-Use the up and down arrow keys and the arrow buttons, and verify that the field cycles from 0 through 23.
-* Configure a system without a realtime clock.
-Launch DeskTop.
-Run the Date and Time DA.
-Change the month and year, and verify that the day range is clamped to 28, 29, 30 or 31 as appropriate, including for leap years.
-* Configure a system without a realtime clock.
-Launch DeskTop.
-Run the Date and Time DA.
-Click on the up/down arrows.
-Verify that they invert correctly when the button is down.

-* Configure a system with a realtime clock.
-Launch DeskTop.
-Run the Calendar DA.
-Verify that it starts up showing the current month and year correctly.
-* Configure a system without a realtime clock.
-Launch DeskTop.
-Run the Calendar DA.
-Verify that it starts up showing the build's release month and year correctly.

-* Open a folder containing a folder.
-Open the folder by double-clicking.
-Apple > Sort Directory.
-Verify that files are sorted by type/name.

-* Launch DeskTop.
-Run Apple > Key Caps desk accessory.
-Turn Caps Lock off.
-Hold Apple (either one) and press the Q key.
-Verify the desk accessory exits.

-* Launch DeskTop.
-Apple > Screen Savers.
-Select Melt.
-File > Open (or Apple+O).
-Click to exit.
-Press Apple+Down.
-Click to exit.
-Verify that the File menu is not highlighted.
-* Configure a system with a realtime clock.
-Launch DeskTop.
-Apple > Screen Savers.
-Run a screen saver that uses the full graphics screen and conceals the menu (Flying Toasters or Melt).
-Exit it.
-Verify that the menu bar clock reappears immediately.

-* Launch DeskTop.
-Apple > Screen Savers.
-Run Matrix.
-Click the mouse button.
-Verify that the screen saver exits.
-Run Matrix.
-Press a key.
-Verify that the screen saver exits.

-* Launch DeskTop.
-Apple > About Apple II DeskTop.
-Click anywhere on the screen.
-Verify that the dialog closes.
-* Launch DeskTop.
-Apple > About Apple II DeskTop.
-Press any non-modifier key screen.
-Verify that the dialog closes.

-* Launch DeskTop, invoke Control Panel DA.
-Under Mouse Tracking, toggle Slow and Fast.
-Verify that the mouse cursor doesn't warp to a new position, and that the mouse cursor doesn't flash briefly on the left edge of the screen.

-* Run System Speed DA.
-Click Normal then click OK.
-Verify DeskTop does not lock up.
-* Run System Speed DA.
-Click Fast then click OK.
-Verify DeskTop does not lock up.
-* Run DeskTop on a IIc.
-Launch Control Panel > System Speed.
-Click Normal and Fast.
-Verify that display does not switch from DHR to HR.

 * Put `SHOW.IMAGE.FILE` in `APPLE.MENU`, start DeskTop.
     * Select no icon, select DA from Apple menu.
 Verify nothing happens.
     * Select volume icon, select DA from Apple menu.
 Verify nothing happens.